 - Agricultural business owner

 - Agricultural inspector

 - Agricultural marketing director

-According to the U.S. Bureau of Labor Statistics (BLS), there were roughly 12,160 employed buyers and purchasing agents of agricultural products as of 2015.
-That number was expected to grow at a slower-than-average rate of 5% from 2014 to 2024.
-The BLS reports that buyers and purchasing agents of agricultural products made a mean annual wage of $62,280 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), there were roughly 432,200 employed buyers and purchasing agents as of 2019.
+That number was expected to decrease at a rate of 7% from 2018 to 2028.
+The BLS reports that purchasing managers, buyers and purchasing agents of agricultural products made a median annual wage of $69,600 as of May 2019.

 Continuing Education Information